 - Custom dashboards/reports

 Unfortunately, Landbot does not have any integrations with E-Commerce platforms whatsoever.
-They do provide an integration with Stripe (not in the free plan), but that is not an e-commerce platform.
-And most companies already do have a Shopify/WooCommerce store, so only a Stripe integration is often not enough.
+They do provide an integration with Stripe (not in the free plan), so it is possible to receive payments through your chatbot.

 - Buy directly within the chatbot